Best way to come back from long odds? Hit the ball a long way

 Entering Friday, teams were 1-317 when trailing by at least eight runs in a game over the last two seasons.
 The lone win was by the Mariners against the Padres last June.

-Win probability calculations gave the Yankees a one percent chance to win entering the bottom of the sixth inning.
+Win-probability calculations gave the Yankees a 1 percent chance to win entering the bottom of the sixth inning.

 But these are the Yankees, the masters of such comebacks.
 Elias research shows that they have four rallies from at least eight runs down to win since the start of the 2005 season.
 No other team has more than two in that span.